 Intelligent construction methods and a high quality of specification will be utilised in the design.
-The use of high-performance thermal bridge details and more onerous air permeability targets will ensure that thermal performance is enhanced by minimising heat and energy losses through thermal bridges and air gaps.
+The use of high-performance thermal bridge details and uplifted air permeability targets will ensure that thermal performance is enhanced by minimising heat and energy losses through thermal bridges and air gaps.

-The development at the Land off Chalk Road will comply with the Part S Building Regulations.
+The development at Wrotham Road, Meopham will comply with the Part S Building Regulations.
 This requires new homes and existing homes undergoing large renovations (of 10 or more dwellings) to have facilities for charging electric vehicles at each dwelling.
-Therefore, in order to comply with these new regulations each dwelling will have at least one installed vehicle fast charging (7-22kW) EV charging point.
+Therefore, each dwelling will have at least one installed vehicle fast charging (7-22kW) EV charging point.